 This guide outlines the necessary steps to connect your Pagos and Adyen accounts.
-For more information on connecting Pagos to other payment processors, see our Connect to Braintree and Connect to Stripe guides.
+For more information on connecting Pagos to other payment processors, see our Connecting Your Payment Processors to Pagos guide.

 Be sure to configure all of your MIDs